ggsklias/django-app-k8s-deployment/README.md

 export AWS_ACCESS_KEY_ID=XXXX
 export AWS_SECRET_ACCESS_KEY=XXXX
 3) Store the private key in the provision folder and update inventory.ini accordingly with the right path.
+4) cd provision
-4) Run python3 provision.py.
+5) Run python3 provision.py.
 This creates 2 ec2 instances on AWS and updates the inventory.ini so that ansible knows which host is the master and which is the worker host.
-5) cd provision
 6) ansible-playbook -i inventory.ini playbook.yml
+7) Wait for the playbook to complete and connect to the app using the link provided by the ansible playbook

+## Tear down:
+8) terraform destroy -auto-approve

 # Notes: